Veterinary Technology

 Prerequisites

-VET 114 : Clinical Anatomy & Physiology of Animals
+VET 114 : Clinical Anatomy and Physiology of Animals

-This online course is designed specifically for students in the two-year veterinary technology program and covers the fundamentals of anatomy and physiology of mammals, avians, and reptiles.
-Topics include the skeletal system, muscular system, respiratory system, digestive system, circulatory system, urinary system, the eye, the ear, female reproductive system, pregnancy, parturition, lactation, male reproductive system, neurology, and the endocrine system; and online laboratory dissection.
+This course is designed specifically for students in the two-year veterinary technology program and covers the fundamentals of anatomy and physiology of animals.
+Topics include all body systems and laboratory dissection.
 Upon course completion, the student should be able to identify major tissues and organs, understand the physiology of organs and organ systems, and understand the physiological basis for the development of clinical laboratory testing.

 Credits